 A feature that sets them apart from their competition is the ticketing system.
 Offline messages go directly into this channel and can be handled more easily by your team with different statuses (open, pending, solved).

-It is not the cheapest live chat software but certainly one of the best.
-Their support is top notch and, at the risk of repeating myself: the user-experience with their software is just fantastic.
-If Apple were ever thinking of acquiring a live chat software, I think they would have to look no further.
+It is not the cheapest live chat software, but certainly one of the best.
+Their support is top notch and, at the risk of repeating myself, the user-experience with their software is just fantastic.
+If Apple were ever thinking of acquiring a live chat software, I think it would be this one.